fnune/fnune.github.io/_posts/2021-01-28-space-between-items-with-and-without-flexbox-gap.markdown

   <div class="box">These are a few of my favorite things</div>
 </div>

-If you manage to do this with Grid, do <a href="{{ site.repository_url }}/blob/master/{{ page.path }}">submit a pull-request to edit this post</a>!
+If you manage to do this with Grid, please <a href="{{ site.repository_url }}/blob/master/{{ page.path }}">submit a pull-request to edit this post</a>!
 I'll be happy to merge it and learn something new along the way.

----

-As of January 2021, the only major browser where it's unsupported is Safari.
-Check out [current support on Can I Use](https://caniuse.com/flexbox-gap).
-I'm looking forward to being able to use `gap` with Flexbox.

-I wish you a great day!
+I'm looking forward to use `gap` with Flexbox.
+Especially once the next major version of Safari is released, which should include [the Webkit changeset that added support for it](https://trac.webkit.org/changeset/267829/webkit).

 <style>
 .boxes {